redox-os/book/src/creating-proper-pull-requests.md

 For small changes, it is sufficient to just submit a pull request.
 For larger changes, which may require planning or more extensive review, it is better to start by creating an [issue](./filing-issues.md).
 This provides a shared reference for proposed changes, and a place to collect discussion and feedback related to it.

-The steps given below are for the main Redox project repository - submodules and other projects may vary, though most of the approach is the same.
+The steps given below are for the main Redox project repository - other projects may vary, though most of the approach is the same.

 ### Please note:

 - **Once you have marked your MR as ready, don't add new commits.**
 - **If you need to add new commits mark the MR as draft again.**
+- Sometimes you need to rebase your MR to fix the CI testing

 ## Preparing your branch